thindil/nimalyzer/README.md

 language constructs are present in a code, or not.
 For example, it can check if all procedures have defined proper pragmas.
 Additionally, it can be used as an advanced search through a code tool, for example find all public variables type of *int* with name which starts with *newVar*.
-At this moment, the project is in early [SNAFU](https://en.wikipedia.org/wiki/SNAFU), which means is not ready yet to use with a production code.
+It is controlled by configuration files containing a set of rules, their parameters and options related to the program behavior.
+At this moment, the project is in early alpha stage, it doesn't offer too much, its configuration syntax can change and should have a nice amount of bugs.
 If you read this file on GitHub:
 **please don't send pull requests here**.
 All will be automatically closed.
 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/nimalyzer) repository.